mattermost/mattermost-plugin-servicenow/docs/developer_docs.md

 ![image](https://user-images.githubusercontent.com/77336594/186447710-afdd66fc-95fc-4d06-b8de-af6a61a0df9d.png)

 As you can see, the application consists of 2 tables, 4 business rules, 4 event registrations, 4 script actions and 2 script includes sections.
 All of these contain some code.
 You can explore and modify the code according to your needs.
 Before doing any changes here, you should change the current application scope.
-Go to the ServiceNow home screen and hover on the globe icon present in the nav bar on the right side along with the Search bar.
+Go to the ServiceNow home screen and hover on the globe icon present in the nav bar on the right side along with the search bar.
 Below is a screenshot of the icon:

 ![image](https://user-images.githubusercontent.com/77336594/186450580-2f59ce0a-966f-4c73-ab37-93148d9c9c9c.png)